-Recom Recommendation Corporate Governance Disclosure 2.3 A listed entity should disclose: (a) the names of the directors considered by the board to be independent directors; (b) if a director has an interest, position, affiliation or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director.
+Recom mendation Compliance Corporate Governance Disclosure 2.3 A listed entity should disclose: (a) the names of the directors considered by the board to be independent directors; (b) if a director has an interest, position, affiliation or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director.
 YES (a) The Board Charter requires the disclosure of the names of Directors considered by the Board to be independent.
 The Company will disclose those Directors it considers to be independent in its Annual Report and on its ASX website.
-The Board considers Ranya Alkadamani, Heidi Grön, Annie Liu and Josephine Bush as independent directors as at 30 June 2021.
-The Company will disclose in its Annual Report and ASX website any instances where this applies and an explanation of the Board's opinion why the relevant Director is still considered to be independent. (b) Ms Liu has a non-material consultancy agreement with the Company.
-The performance rights issued to the independent Directors are based on service. (c) The Company's Annual Report will disclose the length of service of each Director, as at the end of each financial year.
+The Board considers Ranya Alkadamani, Dr. Heidi Grön, Annie Liu, Josephine Bush, Mark Skelton and Dr. Günter Hilken as independent directors as at 31 December 2022. (b) Both Ms Bush and Ms Liu provided consulting services to the Company that were outside their role as non-executive directors, however due to the discrete nature and quantum of fees paid for such services, the services do not or would not be perceived to compromise their independence.
+The securities issued to the independent Directors are based on service.
+The Company will disclose in its Annual Report any instances, including the above, where this applies. (c) The Company's Annual Report will disclose the length of service of each Director, as at the end of each financial year.
 2.4 A majority of the board of a listed entity should be independent directors.
 YES The Company's Board Charter requires that, where practical, the majority of the Board should be independent.
-The Board comprised of 6 directors as 30 June 2021, 4 of whom are considered to be independent.
+The Board comprised of 8 directors as 31 December 2022, 6 of whom are considered to be independent.
 As such, independent directors do currently form a majority of the Board.
 2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity.
-NO The Board Charter provides that, where practical, the Chair of the Board should be an independent Director and should not be the CEO/Managing Director.
-The Chair of the Company is not an independent Director as he is currently a substantial shareholder.
-The Chairman is not also the CEO/Managing Director.
+PARTIALLY The Board Charter provides that, where practical, the Chair of the Board should be an independent Director and should not be the CEO/Managing Director.
+The Chair of the Company is not an independent Director as he is currently one of the substantial shareholders.
+The Chairman is not the CEO/Managing Director.
 The roles of Chairman and CEO/Managing Director are separate.
 2.6 A listed entity should have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively.
 YES In accordance with the Company's Board Charter, the Nominations Committee (or, in its absence, the Board) is responsible for the approval and review of induction and continuing professional development programs and procedures for Directors to ensure that they can effectively discharge their responsibilities.
 The Company Secretary is responsible for facilitating inductions and professional development.